 The British Chihuahua Club Judges List

-The Club maintains a list of approved persons qualified to judge Long and
+The Club maintains a list of approved persons qualified to judge Long and/or Smooth coat

-Smoothcoat Chihuahuas at various levels, which is reissued annually at the time of
+Chihuahuas at various levels, which is reissued annually at the time of our Annual

-year.
-For a description of the criteria for being eligible for inclusion on each
+General Meeting.
+For a description of the criteria for being eligible for inclusion in

 Interested Societies and Associations wishing to obtain a copy of our Judges

 List to select Judges for Chihuahua classes should apply to the below address, kindly enclosing